maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

             fmt.Println(i, "-> Exiting the loop.
 Good bye!") break switchLoop
         default:
-            fmt.Println("-- You have reached the default case --") }
+            fmt.Println("----- You have reached the default case -----") }
     }
+    fmt.Println()
 ```

 - **NOTE: Go has a `fallthrough` keyword**